National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 National reference laboratory for animal assisted intervention (pet therapy)

-The Istituto Zooprofilattico Sperimentale delle Venezie is the headquarter of the Italian National Reference Centre for Animal Assisted Interventions (Pet Therapy).
+The Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe) is the headquarter of the Italian National Reference Centre for Animal Assisted Interventions (Pet Therapy).
 The Reference Centre was established by decree of the Italian Ministry of Health on 18 June, 2009.

 Animal Assisted Interventions (AAI, generally known as “Pet Therapy”) are becoming increasingly widespread in various public and private settings.
 AAI can be applied to therapeutic, rehabilitative, educational and recreational settings and involve companion animals.
 The most commonly involved pets are dogs, horses, donkeys, cats, and rabbits.
 Such treatment is mainly provided to people with physical, neuromotor, mental and physical disorders, whatever their cause, but can also be provided to healthy people.